mpwillson/pcloud/README_playlist.md

 uses of `playlist.py` will not required authentication.

 # OPTIONS
--c cache_file
+These are the options supported by `playlist.py` in addition to the pcloud common options, Options may be abbreviated to the shortest unambiguous string.

+`--cachefile cache-file`
-: Reads mp3 file data from **cache_file**.
-If not specified, mp3 file
-  data will be read from the pCloud /Music folder.
-Using a **cache_file** will reduce network traffic for extensive music collections.
-If the **cache_file** does not exist, it will be created by downloading mp3 data from the pCloud **music_folder**.
+: Reads mp3 file data from **cache-file**.
+If not specified, mp3 file data will be read from the pCloud /Music folder.
+Using a **cache-file** will reduce network traffic for extensive music collections.
+If the **cache-file** does not exist, it will be created by downloading mp3 data from the pCloud **music-folder**.

--C
+`--chunk-size chunk-size`
+: Sets the number of pCloud fileids to be uploaded to a playlist in a single transaction.
+Default is 100.

+`--create-cache`
-: Recreates mp3 file data, read from the pCloud **music_folder** folder, into **cache_file**.
+: Recreates mp3 file data, read from the pCloud **music-folder** folder, into **cache-file**.
 Use **-C** if the pCloud music collection has been updated since the last time the cache was created.

--d playlist_dir
+`--dir playlist-dir`
 : Set location for m3u playlist files.
 Default is './'.

--e endpoint
-: Set endpoint for pCloud API.
-Default is `https://eapi.pcloud.com`

--f config_file
-: Set name of configuration file.
-The default is `~/.config/pcloud.json`.
-Configuration files are in JSON format.
-See CONFIGURATION, below.

--l
+`--list`
 : Causes `playlist.py` to just list the existing pCloud playlists on stdout.
 No other action will be performed.

--m music_folder
+`--music-folder music-folder`
 : Set music folder name on pCloud.
 Default is `/Music`.
-This option implies **-C**, as the **cache_file** will need to be re-created.
+This option implies **--create-cache**, as the **cache-file** will need to be re-created.

--p playlist_prefix
+`--prefix playlist-prefix`
 : Set the common prefix for mp3 files in playlists.
-It is assumed that the directory hierarchy under **playlist_prefix** is the same as **music_folder**.
+It is assumed that the directory hierarchy under **playlist-prefix** is the same as **music-folder**.
 The default is ''.

--r
-: Force login reauthentication.
-Specify this option if use of the existing authentication token produces a 'Login failed' message.
-The auth token may have been deleted from the pCloud server.
-A username (if not already provided in the **config_file**) and password will be requested.
-If a username is not present in the **config_file**, the one entered will be saved.

--s chunk_size
-: Sets the number of pCloud fileids to be uploaded to a playlist in a single transaction.
-Default is 100.

--u username
-: Set pCloud username.
-This value is required and defaults to ''.

--v
-: Cause `playlist.py` to issue messages on its actions.
-Default is False.

 # CONFIGURATION
-The default configuration file is `./config/pcloud.json`.
-Here's an example with all possible configuration options presented:
+The default configuration file is `~/.config/pcloud.json`.
+`playlist.py` holds specific configuration details in the "playlist" component of the **config-file**.
+An example follows:

 ``` json
 {